-Learning Club provides a relevant, bespoke, life skills curriculum.
+Rowan provides a relevant, bespoke, life skills curriculum based on communication, personal, emotional and social interaction skills.
 Its aim is to build the child up to an internal feeling of Inclusion, with something to offer their class and also Inclusion in society as a whole.